Rashad Khalifa

-Rashad Khalifa (رشاد عبد الحليم خليفة; November 19, 1935 – January 31, 1990) was an Egyptian-American biochemist, closely associated with the United Submitters International (USI), an organization which promotes the practice and study of Quran-only Islam.
-His teachings were opposed by Traditionalist Muslims and he was assassinated on January 31, 1990.
-He is also known for his claims regarding the existence of a Quran code, also known as Code 19.
+Rashad Abdel Halim Khalifa (رشاد عبد الحليم خليفة; November 19, 1935 – January 31, 1990) was an Egyptian-American biochemist, closely associated with the United Submitters International (USI), an organization that promotes the practice and study of "Quran, the Whole Quran, and Nothing But the Quran."
+Khalifa saw his role as purging the accretions that found their way into Islam via hadith and sunnah, which he claimed were corruptions.
+Similarly, he believed that previous revelations of God, such as the Bible, contained contradictions due to human interference (a concept known as tahrif).

+Instead, he believed that the beliefs and practices of Islam should be based on the Quran alone.
+He is also known for his claims regarding the existence of a Quran code, also known as The Number 19.
+In the last years of his life, Khalifa used the English words “Submission” and “Submitter” instead of the Arabic words ‘Islam’ and “Muslim”, and stated this in his publications and used it in his 1989 translation of the Qur'an.

+His changing views regarding the essence of faith, recorded in his two renditions of the Quran, and declaring himself as a divine messenger who communicated with Gabriel, drew opposition from other Muslims.
+On January 31, 1990, Khalifa was found stabbed to death inside the Mosque of Tucson, in Arizona, which he founded.

 Life

-Khalifa was born in Egypt on November 19, 1935.
-He obtained an honors degree from Ain Shams University, Egypt, before he emigrated to the United States in 1959.
+Khalifa was born in Egypt on November 18, 1935.
+He obtained an honors degree from Ain Shams University, before he immigrated to the United States in 1959.
 He later earned a Master's Degree in biochemistry from University of Arizona and a Ph.D. from University of California, Riverside.
 He became a naturalized U.S. citizen and lived in Tucson, Arizona.
 He was married to an American woman and they had a son and a daughter together.

 Khalifa worked as a science adviser for the Libyan government for about one year, after which he worked as a chemist for the United Nations Industrial Development Organization.
 He next worked as a senior chemist in Arizona's State Office of Chemistry in 1980.

 He founded the United Submitters International (USI), an organization that promulgated his beliefs.